|55 Kenosia Avenue

 Eosinophilic fasciitis is a rare disorder characterized by inflammation of the tough band of fibrous tissue beneath the skin (fascia).
 The arms and legs are most often affected.
 Inflammation is caused by the abnormal accumulation of certain white blood cells including eosinophils in the fascia.
 Eosinophilic fasciitis eventually causes the skin to swell and slowly thicken and harden (induration).
 The disorder most commonly affects middle-aged adults.
 The exact cause of eosinophilic fasciitis is unknown.
 Some researchers believe that eosinophilic fasciitis is a variant of scleroderma (systemic sclerosis), an autoimmune connective tissue disorder characterized by hardening of the skin.
 (For more information on this disorder, choose "eosinophilic fasciitis" as your search term in the Rare Disease Database.)

-A set of diagnostic criteria for NSF have been recently developed.
+Diagnostic criteria for NSF have been recently developed.
 A diagnosis of NSF is usually made based upon a detailed patient history, a thorough clinical examination and identification of characteristic findings.
 Surgical removal and microscopic study of a small sample of affected skin tissue (skin biopsy) is required to verify the diagnosis.
 Additional tests may be performed to exclude several other disorders that can resemble NSF.

 There is no specific, consistently effective therapy available for individuals with NSF.
 Improvement in kidney function, either spontaneously after acute kidney injury or post-transplantation, appears to slow, or stop the progression of NSF.
 In some cases with improvement in kidney function, a gradual reversal of the disease process may occur over time.